-The options can all help some women.
+Surgery can help some women.
 But it is not possible to say for sure what will happen to any individual woman.

-The evidence about how well each type of surgery works is limited and it will also depend on each woman's unique situation.
+The evidence about how well each type of surgery works is limited, and it will also depend on each woman's unique situation.
+There is not enough study evidence for NICE to say whether surgery will help with problems in other parts of the body.